asdf-vm/asdf-nodejs/README.md

 Then import the OpenPGP public keys of the [Release Team](https://github.com/nodejs/node/#release-team).

 For more details, refer to [Verifying Node.js Binaries](https://blog.continuation.io/verifying-node-js-binaries/).
 Note that only versions greater or equal to 0.10.0 are checked.
-Before that version, signatures for SHA2-256 hashes might not be provided.
+Before that version, signatures for SHA2-256 hashes might not be provided (and can not be installed with the `strict` setting for that reason).

 This behavior can be influenced by the `NODEJS_CHECK_SIGNATURES` variable which supports the following options: